apollographql/apollo-client/docs/source/data/fragments.md

 This example lists three interfaces (`Character`, `Test`, and `Snake`) and the object types that implement them.

 If your schema includes only a few unions and interfaces, you can probably specify your `possibleTypes` manually without issue.
-However, as your schema grows in size and complexity, you should [generate `possibleTypes` automatically from your schema](#generating-possibletypes-manually).
+However, as your schema grows in size and complexity, you should consider [generating `possibleTypes` automatically from your schema](#generating-possibletypes-manually).

 ### Generating `possibleTypes` automatically